 If you can answer these questions positively, you’re going to be able to get views with Search Engine Optimization (SEO).

-This is the process of optimizing your videos so that search engines, in this case, YouTube, rank your content higher than others.
+This is optimizing your videos so that search engines, in this case, YouTube, rank your content higher than others.

-You can do this with YouTube by implementing a number of methods.
+You can do this with YouTube by implementing several methods.

 3. YouTube SEO Checklist

 - Add longtail keywords to your video titles.